Malaysian Fatwa Committee Rules “Smoking Shisha – HARAM”

 “After listening to the experts from the Health Ministry and scrutinizing medical and scientific evidence from the country and abroad on the ill-effects of shisha, the committee decided to prohibit shisha (for Muslims),” he said in a statement.

-Abdul Shukor explained that shisha would have a huge detrimental effect in terms of the health of the individual, national economic growth and shaping of the future generations.
+Abdul Shukor explained that shisha would have a hugely detrimental effect in terms of the health of the individual, national economic growth, and shaping future generations.